 Though it’s called Breck Bike Week, town’s annual celebration of all things pedal is generally a couple days shy of seven.
 Don’t let the misnomer lower your stoke; Bike Week offers up plenty of action, including eight-plus new events, in just five days.
 We’ve cherry-picked a few of the things we’re most looking forward to, and we encourage you to scour BreckBikeWeek.com to see if you agree with our picks.

-Guided night ride
+Guided campfire ride

-Yeti Beti women’s mountain bike skills clinics
+Yeti Beti women’s mountain bike skills clinics and (NEW) advanced ride

 Breck Bike Week: If You Go

-June 24-28, 2015: For a complete schedule including times and locations, visit GoBreck.com
+June 22-26, 2016: For a complete schedule including times and locations, visit GoBreck.com

 Want more?
 Check out the Bike Love department for a taste of Breckenridge’s cycling community.